Abhishek-pv/Banking-Application/README.md

 Project by SFU Grad Students

-**I hope you've enjoyed this innovative architectural and design pattern for digit banking **
+**I hope you've enjoyed this innovative architectural and design pattern for digital banking **